The ugrep file pattern searcher

 search the file type info of every file using the file utility

-1. a filter utility should be a command or a script that produces standard output (to search)
+2. a filter utility should be a command that produces standard output (to search)

 Colors